Tēnā koe, Welcome

 Tēnā koe; a very warm welcome to our school’s website.
-As Tumuaki (Principal), I am proud to lead St Benedict’s School – a place where each student, staff member and parent is valued for their contribution to this established community.
+As Acting Tumuaki (Acting Principal), I am proud to lead St Benedict’s School – a place where each student, staff member and parent is valued for their contribution to this established community.

 On behalf of our staff, our school’s Board and our HOK committee I extend a warm welcome to you all and encourage current and prospective parents alike, to come and see all the wonderful learning that takes place in our busy school.
 It would be my pleasure to show you around our school.

 St Benedict’s is a New-Entrant to Year 8 School which offers a faith-based education while providing a stimulating, challenging and well-rounded curriculum.

-2021 is an exciting time at our school; recent significant growth is reflective of years of committed work, collaboration and focus by our school’s past and current stakeholders.
+2021 is an exciting time at our school; recent significant growth is reflective of years of committed work, collaboration and focus by our school’s past and current community.

 As a Catholic school our spiritual values are integrated into all aspects of the school culture.
 We are proud to be Catholic and live our faith actively through daily prayer, Religious Education programmes and shared liturgies with the St Benedict’s parish.
 Importantly, our Catholic character and the values we display influence positively all relationships within the school community.
 Our recent Catholic Character review spoke highly of our school’s BoT, Leadership Team and DRS – all of whom ensure that our Catholic faith and teachings are carried out in authentic, everyday life.